Sarah Jermano | First Columbia Property Services

-The Downtown Troy Business Improvement District (BID) is a 501(c)(3) not-for-profit organization dedicated to improving the quality of life within the district.
-In our efforts to make the downtown community a vibrant, attractive destination, we are requesting the help of interested business partners.
-We offer extensive sponsorship packages that fit your marketing goals and offer a broad range of benefits creating long-term visibility across the Capital Region.
+The Downtown Troy Business Improvement District (BID) is a 501(c)(3) not-for-profit organization dedicated to improving the quality of life within the district of downtown Troy.
+In our efforts to make the community a vibrant, attractive destination to live, work, learn and play, we request annual partners for marketing sponsorships.
+We offer extensive sponsorship packages that fit your marketing goals and with a broad range of benefits creating long-term visibility across the Capital Region.

-Included are the detailed benefits of the 2017 annual sponsorship packages.
-If you are looking for more information, would like to setup a meeting, or customize a package to your specific needs, please do not hesitate to reach out at (518) 279-7997, or by email at email@example.com.
+Included are the detailed benefits of the 2018 annual sponsorship packages.
+If you are looking for more information, would like to setup a meeting or customize a package to your specific needs, please do not hesitate to reach out at (518) 279-7997, or by email at email@example.com.

 RAISE .
 PLANT .
 GROW

 The Downtown Troy Business Improvement District Foundation requests your support to grow Troy's urban tree canopy with the Raise .
 Plant .
 Grow initiative.
 The initiative will raise funds to plant up to 150 trees in downtown Troy, and will take place in stages as funds become available.

 The first step will include clearing dead or dying trees, and removing stumps from existing tree wells.
 Once these tree wells are cleaned, in the fall and/or spring, new trees may be planted.
 The Downtown Troy BID beautification staff will mange watering of the trees.